infsci2560sp17/full-stack-web-yas42/README.md

     fans about football.
 Other features like team stats or star player stats could be include in this website as well if there’s enough time to do so.
 4. How will it meet the minimum project requirements?
-    - All of the game/ player highlights will be accessible to the public.
+    - All of the games/ players highlights will be accessible to the public.
 But in order to comment or having a discussion with other users, a login will be required which will be stored in my database.
 My site will also support OAuth2 authentication for users don’t want to register in my site.
 The registered user will have the freedom of changing their password, open a new post, modify their old post,